 Input sensitivity: 2.5mV (MM), 150mV (line)

-Signal to noise ratio: 78dB (MM), 100dB (line)
+Signal-to-noise ratio: 78dB (MM), 100dB (line)

 Channel separation: 60dB (MM), 65dB (line)